simeonkr/HaGL/doc/Overview.md

 # Getting Started With HaGL

-HaGL consists of expressions of the generalized algebraic type `GLExpr d t`, where `d` is a label which specifies where the expression will be computed (its computational "domain") and `t` specifies the raw, underlying type that the expression represents.
+HaGL consists of expressions of the generalized algebraic type `GLExpr d t`, where `d` labels the "computational domain" associated with its value and `t` specifies the raw, underlying type that it represents.
 The following table categorizes `GLExpr`s based on their domain:

 | `GLExpr d t`              | Synonym       | Semantics                                                                |
 | ------------------------- | ------------- | -------------------------------------------------------------------------|